-build_index (hashes)
+build index (hashes)

-Build the index with the given hash codes (bit-vectors).
+Build the index with the give hash codes (bit-vectors).

-Subsequent calls to this method should rebuild the current index.
-This method shall not add to the existing index nor raise an exception to as to protect the current index.
+Subsequent calls to this method should rebuild the index, not add to it.
+If an exception is raised, the current index, if there is one, will not be modified.